Is Sky broadband any good?

 Sky ADSL and fibre broadband run on the BT network, although there are some differences between the providers.
-Read more on the differences between the providers here.
+There's more on those differences here.

-Unusually for a big provider, Sky don't impose any form of restriction on downloads on their unlimited deals: no fair use policy, no traffic management and definitely no download cap.
+Sky don't impose any form of restriction on downloads on their unlimited deals.
+Customers are subject to no fair use policy, no traffic management and definitely no download cap.

 Extras: free router, wi-fi and parental controls

-Read our review of the router over here.
+Read our review of the routers over here.

-Customers taking Unlimited, Connect or Sky fibre broadband also get free access to wi-fi hotspots from The Cloud.
+Customers taking anything other than Sky Broadband 12GB also get free access to wi-fi hotspots from The Cloud.

 There are thousands of hotspots across the UK, some in branches of big chains including Pret, Caffe Nero and Eat.

-Like all the big five broadband providers, Sky now offer all their broadband customers good, router level parental controls which we've reviewed in full here.
+Like the rest of the big five broadband providers, Sky also offer all their broadband customers good, router level, parental controls, which we've reviewed in full here.

 Support check: how's Sky customer service?

-In years past Sky broadband's customer service hasn't always been held in high esteem.
+In years past Sky Broadband's customer service wasn't always held in high esteem.

 In a Think Broadband survey, for example, 23% of Sky customers gave them five out of five for service, the top score of the big providers.